 Suitable gaps are provided after each guidance to allow time for the listener to experience each of the senses.

 The recordings vary in the length of the interval between each practice: 30 seconds, one, two, and three minutes.
 Find one that suits you.

-An enjoyable meditation from the Irish Mindfulness Academy, that gently guides you through a mindful walk.
+This is an enjoyable meditation from the Irish Mindfulness Academy that gently guides you through a mindful walk.

 Research has proven the effectiveness of technology in providing support for mindful walking (Chen, Bowers, & Durrant, 2015; Pryss et al., 2018).

-The following mindfulness apps give useful spoken guidance but, as yet, lack real-time feedback on the user’s physical reactions.
-Undoubtedly this will develop over time with access to fitness trackers.
+The following mindfulness apps give useful spoken guidance but lack real-time feedback on the users’ physical reactions.
+Undoubtedly, this will develop over time with access to fitness trackers.